kserve/modelmesh-serving/docs/install/README.md

 - **etcd** - ModelMesh Serving requires an [etcd](https://etcd.io/) server in order to coordinate internal state which can be either dedicated or shared.
 More on this later.

+- **S3-compatible object storage** - Before models can be deployed, a remote S3-compatible datastore is needed from which to pull the model data.
+This could be for example an [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage) instance, or a locally running [MinIO](https://github.com/minio/minio) deployment.
+Note that this is not required to be in place prior to the initial installation.

 We provide an install script to quickly run ModelMesh Serving with a provisioned etcd server.
 This may be useful for experimentation or development but should not be used in production.

 ## Namespace Scope

-ModelMesh Serving is namespace scoped, meaning all of its components must exist within a single namespace and only one instance of ModelMesh Serving can be installed per namespace.Multiple ModelMesh Serving instances can be installed in separate namespaces within the cluster.
+ModelMesh Serving is namespace scoped, meaning all of its components must exist within a single namespace and only one instance of ModelMesh Serving can be installed per namespace.
+Multiple ModelMesh Serving instances can be installed in separate namespaces within the cluster.

 ## Deployed Components